 Kauai and Oahu areas affected by the April 13-16, 2018 flooding event have been approved for Individual Assistance by FEMA.
 Kauai residents impacted by flooding can register for assistance at the Disaster Recovery Centers located at Hanalei Elementary, Koloa Elementary, and Kapaa Elementary, and Oahu residents can register at Aina Haina Elementary or Keolu Elementary.
 More information about locations and hours can be found online, here.

 Hawaii County was deemed eligible for Individual Assistance on June 14, 2018..
 Hawaii Island residents impacted by the lava flow are encouraged to register for Individual Assistance in person at the FEMA Disaster Recovery Center located at the Keaau High School Gymnasium.
 The Center is open daily from 8am to 8pm.

 Disaster Declaration Process https://www.fema.gov/disaster-declaration-process

 Not all FEMA disaster assistance programs are activated for every disaster.
 The determination of which programs are authorized is based on many factors as explained in the FEMA link above.
-Currently, federal major disaster declarations for Public Assistance and Hazard Mitigation Assistance have been made for Kauai, Honolulu, and Hawaii Counties.
-As of June 14, 2018, Individual assistance has also been approved for Hawaii County.
+Currently, federal major disaster declarations allowing for the full range of FEMA’s disaster assistance programs have been made available for counties affected by the April, 2018 flood event and the ongoing volcanic activity on Hawaii Island.

 Federal Housing Finance Agency